selimslab/selimslab.github.io/_posts/ideas/2020-1-2-compound-with-addition.md

 category: ideas
 ---

-What happens when you save long term?

-$2k a month for 20 years compounding with 7% annual return becomes a million dollars
+$2k a month on 7% annual return becomes a million dollars in 20 years

-This is compound interest + periodic additions to principal
+This is cthe power of compound interest and periodic additions to principal

 an interactive tool to explore